-Co-Director, Center for Vital Longevity;
+Director of Research, Center for Vital Longevity;

-UT Regents' Research Scholar;
+UT Regents' Research Scholar

 PhD, State University of New York at Albany

 Cognitive Neuroscience of Aging

 Denise Park received her PhD from the State University of New York at Albany in 1977.
 She is Director of Research for the Center of Vital Longevity, Distinguished University Chair in Behavioral and Brain Sciences, and Regents' Research Scholar at UT Dallas.
 Her primary research focus is on (a) understanding the neural mechanisms that account for age-related cognitive decline, and (b) determining how enriching and cognitive demanding experiences can facilitate cognitive health, thus delaying brain aging and the onset of Alzheimer's disease.
 Dr. Park has also pioneered research in cultural neuroscience, focusing on understanding how cultural experiences sculpt neural function and behavior in both old and young adults.